Manuscript text file

 - Diagnostic Studies: STARD

-In this part the authors must provide a general background related to the main focus of the study.
+In this part, the authors must provide a general background related to the main focus of the study.
 Also, this part must include the aims, primary goals of the study as well as the tested hypothesis.
 This part could include also information about the secondary objectives.
-It should not include information about the outcomes of the study.
+It should not contain information about the outcomes of the study.

 This section should describe all the methods and devices used during the study.
 The manufactures name and contact details must be provided.
-Regarding the well established methods, these must be described and a relevant reference must be mentioned in the manuscript.
-The innovative or those methods that are not standardized must be presented in great detail in order to allow replication by other research groups.
+Regarding the well-established methods, these must be described and a relevant reference must be mentioned in the manuscript.
+The innovative methods which are not standardized must be presented in great detail, in order to allow replication by other research groups.
 In these cases, a photo or a detailed diagram must be provided as well.
 The authors must include a rationale for using the methods.
-Detailed information regarding all the chemical, pharmacological and biological agents must be included in this part of the main text.
+The detailed information regarding all the chemical, pharmacological and biological agents must be included in this part of the main text.

 The authors must present a clear and accurate description of the selection process of the experimental subjects (patients or laboratory experimental animals).
 The exclusion/inclusion criteria must be fully debated and explained.
 The age and sex of the subjects must be stated.
 An accurate description of the source of the experimental subjects is required.
 In addition, any un-expected or side effects of the pharmacological agents or procedures must be noted.